ankohanse/hass-studer-xcom/README.md

 The integration will try to detect the url to the Moxa Web Config in the local network.
 This is a fully automatic step, no user input needed.

-It is recommended to not run Configuration via a Nabu Casa cloud connection, as that will lead to the process getting stuck at the end of this step (known issue).
+Do not run Configuration via a Nabu Casa cloud connection, as that will lead to the process getting stuck at the end of this step (known issue).
 Running Configuration from within the local network does not have this issue.
+See section [Knowledge base](#knowledge-base) for more information.

 ![setup_step_0](documentation/setup_discovery_moxa.png)